AviatorFlightPlan/AviatorFlightPlan/Helpful Sources.md

 * http://www.careercornerstone.org/ (Not officially related to Career Connections, but has a great list of tech careers)

 ##GitHub
-* Instructions to install this are here: https://github.com/AviatorFlightPlan/AviatorFlightPlan/blob/master/Instructions.md
+* Instructions to install this can be found here: https://github.com/AviatorFlightPlan/AviatorFlightPlan/blob/master/Instructions.md
 * https://confluence.atlassian.com/display/STASH/Basic+Git+commands (Common commands)

 ##HTML